EricDai0/advdiff/README.md

 # Installation

-This repository is based on the offical code from [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion).
+This repository is based on the official code from [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion).

 1. Set up environments for the codes.
 Details please refer to the original Github code.